Best BMX bikes for kids 2023 – small bikes for small people

 Light wheelset made for speed, not landing big tricks

-The tanwall tires and similarly colored seat add warmer hues to the overall Fit Misfit colorway.
 Rolling 20-spoke wheels, this Fit is not built for extreme drops and landings, but with its adequately sized 2.25in tires, it should deliver excellent street surface grip and agile responses.
+Braking is actuated via a linear cable, triggered by an Odyssey Springfield lever.

 All BMXs are single speed and therefore cranksets play a crucial part in balancing rider weight, to control the bike’s speed and agility.

-You would ideally want a three-piece crankset, which has sperate crank arms, spindle and bearing races.
+You would ideally want a three-piece crankset, which has separate crank arms, spindle and bearing races.
 The result is that individual components that comprise a three-piece crankset are individually stronger, forged from better materials.

 A single-piece crankset is cheap for a reason, as it often compromises in terms of metal quality and the bearings that spin it.